What types of housing could result from this initiative?

 Townhouses tend to deliver the highest proportion of two- and three-bedroom, family-oriented housing units compared to any other multi-family housing form.
 Although the homes generally sit side by side, they could include suites, or be stacked where one townhouse unit sits above another.
 Townhouse units typically have individual walk-up entries from the street, with access to private outdoor green space.

-Where owners of buildings with heritage merit agree to heritage designation, the proposed zoning would allow sensitive new construction, either as an addition to the existing house or as stand-alone infill housing in the rear yard.
+Heritage conserving infill would mean allowing other homes to be built on the same lot as a heritage registered building, with bonus density to incentivize heritage designation, either as an addition to the existing house or as stand-alone infill housing in the rear yard.

 Why do we need more townhouses and houseplexes?